trungnguyen0503/OpenLab-Fsoft-Project/README.md

 ## Installing and Running
 ### 1. Flash the Devices
 The SDK used is *Gecko SDK v4.4.3*.
-The source code is based on the example project *Z-Wave - SoC Switch On/Off*, which provides buttons and Z-Wave Switch Binary command class functionalities to built upon.
+The source code is based on the example project *Z-Wave - SoC Switch On/Off*, which provides buttons and Z-Wave Switch Binary command class functionalities to build upon.

 #### Controller
 If you use UZB-7, there's no need for additional setup.